netlify/netlify-lambda/README.md

 The default webpack configuration uses `babel-loader` with a [few basic settings](https://github.com/netlify/netlify-lambda/blob/master/lib/build.js#L19-L33).

 However, if any `.babelrc` is found in the directory `netlify-lambda` is run from, it will be used instead of the default one.
+If you need to run different babel versions for your lambda and for your app, [check this issue](https://github.com/netlify/netlify-lambda/issues/34) to override your webpack babel-loader.

 ### --static option

 If you need an escape hatch and are building your lambda in some way that is incompatible with our build process, you can skip the build with the `-s` or `--static` flag.
 [More info here](https://github.com/netlify/netlify-lambda/pull/62).

+## Other community approaches

+If you wish to serve the full website from lambda, [check this issue](https://github.com/netlify/netlify-lambda/issues/36).

+If you wish to run this server for testing, [check this issue](https://github.com/netlify/netlify-lambda/issues/49).

+If you wish to emulate more Netlify functionality locally, [check this repo](https://github.com/8eecf0d2/netlify-local)

+All of the above are community maintained and not officially supported by Netlify.

 ## License